-Marine Sanitation Devices: Section 18
+Marine Sanitation Devices: Section 19

-Section 18 of the bill amends s.
+Section 19 of the bill amends s.
 327.53, F.S., relating to marine sanitation.
 The bill requires the owner or operator of a live-aboard vessel or houseboat that is equipped with a marine sanitation device to maintain a record of the date of each pump-out of the device and the location of the pump-out station or waste reception facility.
 The bill requires each record to be maintained for one year after the pump-out date.
+This subsection does not apply to vessels equipped with marine compost toilets that process and manage human waste using marine compost toilet technologies that comply with U.S. Coast Guard requirements.